DushyantYdv/AmazonClone/README.md

 # AmazonClone
-  Developed a web application that replicates the core functionalities of Amazon using HTML, CSS
+  Developed a web application that replicates the core functionalities of Amazon using HTML, CSS.